 Azure Spot Virtual Machines are a purchasing option that can save significant amounts on infrastructure, for certain types of workloads.
 Azure Spot VMs are not created as a separate type of VM in Azure, instead, it’s a capability to bid for spare capacity at a discount from on demand pricing.
 But there’s one caveat: at any given point in time when Azure needs the capacity back, the Azure infrastructure will deallocate and evict the Spot VM from your environment.

 In the past, Azure offered Low Priority VMs, which were charged at a fixed price.
-In March this year, that option was replaced by Azure Spot VMs.
+In March this year, that option was replaced by Azure Spot VMs, except in Azure Batch, where Low Priority VMs are still available.
 With the newer option, you bid by indicating the maximum price you are willing to pay for a VM.

 Why Use Azure Spot VMs